Image: YoAhn Han, MFA ’14

 CURRENT REGISTRATION DATES FOR BFA COURSES

-• April 3: Email BFA faculty to request permission to enroll in their fall course.
-This process can take time, so begin now.
+• March 31: Begin emailing BFA faculty to request permission to enroll in BFA elective courses.
+This process can take time, so begin asap.

 VIEWING ELECTIVE OPTIONS USING SELF-SERVICE

-• FALL: To view expanded options, use Self-Service to do an Advanced Search for electives by department, faculty, or meeting time and make sure to select the Fall 2024 Term.
-Self-Service will give you a comprehensive list of graduate, BFA courses (and CE when available) from all departments.
+• Use Self-Service to do an Advanced Search for electives by department, faculty, or meeting time and make sure to select the Fall 2025 Term (or Summer term for the 2025 residency).
+Self-Service will give you a comprehensive list of graduate, BFA courses from all departments.
 Whether a course is online or on camps will be included in the listing.
-Select from BFA (and CE) courses numbered 200-499.
+Select from BFA courses numbered 200-499.
 You may filter your search for open courses or online courses among other choices, by using the left-hand “Filter Results” selections.
-To sort a list of courses from a search, use the menu bar selections for Status (open, waitlisted, closed) or Location for online courses, etc. CE courses appear in Self-Service with a $ icon.
-Additional fall CE credit courses may be added during the summer term.
+To sort a list of courses from a search, use the menu bar selections for Status (open, waitlisted, closed) or Location for online courses, etc.

-• All BFA and CE classes require permission of the instructor.
+• All BFA classes require permission of the instructor.

-• Forward the faculty permission to Registrar Jonathan Rand <jrand@massart.edu>, including all information requested above, and cc Nadia Savage.
+• Forward the faculty permission to Registrar Jonathan Rand at jrand@massart.edu, including all information requested above, and cc Nadia Savage.

 • Students will be notified when Self-Service closes for open registration.
 Please note that after the open registration period closes, all students must register through Jonathan Rand, the MassArt Registrar.
 It is strongly advised that you register for all courses during the open registration period.